 Feeling alone when you’re with something is a very specific type of loneliness.

 And what of the train?
 Why on a train?
 Trains are so often a metaphor for how life ploughs on, and in hindsight, events so often feel like fate.
 Because the extradiegetic narrator, looking back, knows that this was one part of his life, the metaphor of trains stopping at stations serve to show us how segmented life feels in hindsight.
 This was the period he was with this particular girlfriend, in the throes of limerance.
 That never lasts, and neither does a train journey.

 It has been pointed out that ‘not a lot happens’.

 It’s important to divide this short story into two distinct parts.
-Jane Alison describes the slip into the second part:
+Jane Alison describes the transition into the second part:

 THE SYMBOL WEB OF “PET MILK”

-Jane Alison does an excellent job of helping readers to look deeper for connections in a piece of work.
+Jane Alison does an excellent job of helping readers to look deeper for connections in a piece of work and I highly recommend her book.
 I had not made all of these connections between the various objects mentioned in “Pet Milk”.
 It’s not just about swirling, but about containment within a frame: